Commercial Energy Compliance · From £149 · Call us

 Is this tool free?

-Yes, the EPC checker is completely free to use.
-If your property needs a new Commercial EPC, Axe Energy can survey and lodge with Landmark within 24 to 48 hours, with fixed pricing from £199.
+Yes, completely free with no signup required to check.
+We built it so property managers and landlords can understand their position before spending anything.
+If your property needs a new Commercial EPC, Axe Energy can survey and lodge within 24 to 48 hours, with fixed pricing from £149.

 Want the full picture on MEES regulations, penalties, and exemptions?